 - DJJ has also instituted additional screening measures for outside vendors who work within juvenile facilities.

 - Pandemic plans have been developed and disseminated for all state-operated juvenile detention centers and juvenile residential commitment programs.

 - Find more information on DJJ’s COVID-19 response here.

 FLORIDA DEPARTMENT OF LAW ENFORCEMENT

-- Leading the statewide coordination of Law Enforcement through the Florida Sheriff’s Association and the Florida Police Chiefs Association in Airport security for screening at Tampa International, Orlando International, Jacksonville International, Fort Lauderdale international, and Miami International Airport.
+- FDLE is leading the statewide coordination of law enforcement through the Florida Sheriffs Association and the Florida Police Chiefs Association for airport security screening.

 - Find more information on FDLE’s COVID-19 response here.